rmarscher/react-docs/source/server-side-rendering.md

 You can render your entire React-based Apollo application on a Node server using some built in rendering functions.
 These functions take care of the job of fetching all queries that are required to rendering your component tree.
 Typically you would use these functions from within a HTTP server such as [Express](https://expressjs.com).

-> The GitHunt example app includes a SSR setup and uses the functions below from the `app-server` process.

 No changes are required to client queries to support this, however, queries can be ignored during server rendering by passing `ssr: false` in the query options.
 Typically, this will mean the component will get rendered in it's loading state on the server.
 For example:

 ```js